garyfleming/the-board-whisperer/the-board-whisperer.md

 ![original](images/car-on-fire.jpg)

 ^ So months went by and other things changed, but as a team we were working well.
-We understood the work, we had a smooth process,
+We understood the work, we had a smooth process, and things generally worked.
+It was a good time.

 ---